 Most hiking and car camping happens within easy range of cell service.
-Indeed, it is uncommon to find a drive-in campground where you don’t have cell service.
+Indeed, these days it is uncommon to find a drive-in campground where you don’t have cell service.
 Even most backpacking trips will keep you within phone range for most of the trip.

-Unfortunately there is no “one size fits all” answer.
 To come up with a solution you have break the question down into sub-parts: